icelynx/game-notes/lostark.md

 - https://papunika.com/
 - https://docs.google.com/document/u/0/d/1crRJgoDw2I9Al4IAbLxgEwJ-g3g_KvZmk2yrO2AksuI/mobilebasic#heading=h.ywo37o60oalx

-## General tips

-- Level cap 50 (at T1 content)
-- Aside from level, theres
-- Health potions: all nice to have at endgame, especially those with "heal %" effect
-- Bombs: all nice at endgame
-- Skill modifiers
-   - Back attack (directly from behind): 5% bonus damage, 10% bonus chance to crit
-   - Head shot (directly from front): 20% bonus damage, 10% bonus stagger damage
-   - Stagger (bar under boss health bar): when depleted, boss is stunned for few seconds
-   - CounterAttack: Attack directly from front stuns boss for few seconds
-   - Destruction: Break shields (red glow) some bosses apply to do more damage
-- Skill potions around the world, behind collectibles etc. that give more skill points for use than just leveling up characters
+## Settings & controls

 - 21:9 can be forced, shows more of the world (on left and right obviously)
+- Combat effects from other players can be turned off (gradually)
+- Glow around character can be added from menu to more easily see self
+- Screen shake, motion blur etc can be disabled for more clarity
 - Expanded minimap can be moved with middle mouse button and alt + left click can be used on waypoints in it
-- Island stronghold development helps in the long run, first resources needed are wood and iron
-   - Craft potions/bombs/gear in stronghold
-   - Basically way to save gold
-- Leveling life skills (fishing etc.) helps in the long run
-- Combat effects from other players can be turned off (gradually)
+- Ping: ctrl + left click, holding allows to specify type of ping
 - Inventory
    - Disable sorting for an item: alt + left click
    - Split: shift + left click
    - Send to pet: ctrl + left click
    - In warehouse, send to warehouse and vice versa: alt + right click
    - In shop, buy in bulk: shift + right click

-- Guild marine missions are often easily farmed
-- Ping: ctrl + left click, holding allows to specify type of ping
-- Song of escape: teleport out of any kind of instanced conten
+## Leveling up

+- Level cap 50 (at T1 content)
+- Focus on server-wide content, stronghold and life-skills as they will benefit all characters and not just the first one
+- Health potions: all nice to have at endgame, especially those with "heal %" effect so save them
+- Bombs: all nice at endgame so save them
+- There are hidden zones not visible in minimap but can be found by exploring
 - First pet available after first dungeon.
 Pet loots stuff for you so you don't have to
-- Glow around character can be added from menu to more easily see self
-- There are hidden zones not visible in minimap but can be found by exploring
-- Daily/weekly missions that are limited to character so having multiple characters makes it possible to do them multiple times
-- Runes appliable to skills and they modify how that skill works
+- Skill potions around the world, behind collectibles etc. that give more skill points for use than just leveling up characters
+- Island stronghold development helps in the long run, first resources needed are wood and iron
+   - Craft potions/bombs/gear in stronghold
+   - Basically way to save gold
+- Leveling life skills (fishing etc.) helps in the long run
 - Cards long-term progression system: completing decks give out bonuses (server-wide system)

+## General tips

+- Song of escape: teleport out of any kind of instanced conten
 - TODO: engravings https://www.youtube.com/watch?v=J5EJcmjBHuU

+## Endgame

+- Daily/weekly missions that are limited to character so having multiple characters makes it possible to do them multiple times

+## Guild

+- Starts at max 30 characters, upgradable
+- GvG PVP through zone control (basically limited to no-life guilds)
+- Missions to give the guild AND characters stuff
+   - Guild marine missions are often easily farmed
+- TODO

 ## PVE